Overall Expectations

 apply Coulomb’s law and Newton’s law of universal gravitation quantitatively in specific contexts;

-compare the properties of electric, gravitational, and magnetic fields by describing and illustrating the source and direction of the field in each case; apply quantitatively the concept of electric potential energy in a variety of contexts, and compare the characteristics of electric potential energy with those of gravitational potential energy;
+apply quantitatively the concept of electric potential energy in a variety of contexts, and compare the characteristics of electric potential energy with those of gravitational potential energy;

 analyse in quantitative terms, and illustrate using field and vector diagrams, the electric field and the electric forces produced by a single point charge, two point charges, and two oppositely charged parallel plates (e.g., analyse, using vector diagrams, the electric force required to balance the gravitational force on an oil drop or on latex spheres between parallel plates);